robstoll/atrium/README.md

     - and the actual check as lambda where you typically use `it` which refers to the subject of the expectation.

-We used a `String` as description in the above example because we are not bothered with internationalization at this point (have a look at [Internationalization](#internationalization-1) if you are).
+We used a `String` as description in the above example because we are not bothered with internationalization at this point (have a look at [Internationalization](#internationalization-1) if you do).

 In most cases you probably use the expected value itself as its representation -- so you pass it as second argument.
 And finally you specify the test as such in the lambda passed as third argument.

-But not all assertion functions require a value which is somehow compared against the subject -- some make an assertion about a characteristic of the subject without comparing it against an expected value.
+But not all expectation functions require a value which is somehow compared against the subject -- some state an expectation about a characteristic of the subject without comparing it against an expected value.
-Consider the following assertion function:
+Consider the following expectation function:

 <code-own-boolean-2>